Easy Banana Bread Pudding

 Dry Bread Cubes for Banana Bread Pudding

-it may seem counterintuitive, but the best bread for bread pudding (and stratas and stuffing) is bread that is slightly stale.
-Dry bread absorbs the custard and any liquid the recipes calls for more easily, while soft moist bread will simply fet leaden and soggy.
+It may seem counterintuitive, but the best bread for bread pudding (and stratas and stuffing) is bread that is slightly stale.
+Dry bread absorbs the custard and any liquid the recipes call for more easily, while soft moist bread will simply get leaden and soggy.

-If your bread is fresh, and you don’t have time to wait for it to dry out, you can simply toast the cubes in the oven for a bit until the get a bit crusty and dry.
+If your bread is fresh, and you don’t have time to wait for it to dry out, you can simply toast the cubes in the oven.
+Cut the bread into cubes, and spread them out on a baking sheet.
+Toast the bread cubes in a 300-degree oven for about 10 minutes until they get a bit crusty and dry.

 How to Make Banana Bread Pudding

-If your bread is fresh and moist, spread the bread cubes on a rimmed baking sheet and toast them for 4 minutes, just until the outsides firm up a bit.
-Place the bread cubes in the pan.
+- Toast the bread if it’s fresh: If your bread is fresh and moist, spread the bread cubes on a rimmed baking sheet and toast them in a preheated 300-degree oven for 10 minutes, just until the outsides firm up a bit.
+Transfer to a buttered 9 x 13 baking dish.

-Transfer the bread pudding to the pan and bake for about 50 minutes, until the pudding sets, and the top is golden brown.
-Let sit on a wire rack for 15 to 20 minutes until it firms up a bit, but is still warm.
+- Bake the bread pudding: Transfer the bread pudding to the pan and bake for about 50 minutes, until the pudding sets and the top is golden brown.
+Let sit on a wire rack for 15 to 20 minutes until it firms up a bit but is still warm.

 Here are 4 more treats you can make with bananas.